AthKout/WebSiteTesting/README.md

 # WebSiteTesting.
-In this project we use selenium webdrive and NUnit to test basic functions of https://www.saucedemo.com/
+In this project we use Selenium webdrive and NUnit to test basic functions of https://www.saucedemo.com/